CC-AIDent-Vienna/v2v2R/README.md

 `STAGE=merge` writes a checkpoint of the same shape as the released one, so a model trained here is served by the commands in [Run it](#run-it) unchanged.

-The released model was trained without teacher-written `visual_evidence`.
-That pass is a research side arm living in `code/train/visual_evidence/`, which registers two further stages (`draft`, `screen`) only where that directory is present — outside this repository `STAGE=draft` is an argparse error, which is the honest answer.

 ## Environment and hardware